Christianity faces one of its biggest splits in centuries this weekend

 Russians reject religious split with UkraineDec.
 13, 201801:38

-Saturday's meeting follows the October promise by the Ecumenical Patriarchate in Istanbul, seat of the global spiritual leader of roughly 300 million Orthodox Christians, to grant autocephaly — or self-governance — and allow the creation of an independent Ukrainian Orthodox church.
+Saturday's meeting follows a promise in October by the Ecumenical Patriarchate in Istanbul, seat of the global spiritual leader of roughly 300 million Orthodox Christians, to grant autocephaly — or self-governance — and allow the creation of an independent Ukrainian Orthodox church.

 That decision was met with indignation by the Russian Orthodox Church, which called the move “unlawful” and “politically motivated.”

-But Father Cyril Hovorun, a Russian Orthodox priest and professor of theology at Loyola Marymount University in Los Angeles says the independence of the Ukrainian church has become an important security issue in the wake of Russian aggression.
+But the Rev. Cyril Hovorun, a Russian Orthodox priest and professor of theology at Loyola Marymount University in Los Angeles, says the independence of the Ukrainian church has become an important security issue in the wake of Russian aggression.

 “The Orthodox Church was instrumentalized by the Kremlin for political purposes, and autocephaly is supposed to neutralize this negative influence,” Hovorun told NBC News.